KeboHQ/wp-kebo-code/plugin/readme.txt

 == Changelog ==

+= v 1.0.2 =
+* Improvement: Added plugin version option and version check so we can process any changes needed for updates in the future.

 = v 1.0.1 =
 * Fix: Resolved error caused by bad filemtime() call, replaced with plugin version as more efficient.
 * Fix: Corrected plugin version in main php file.